by Kathryn Weber

 To do as you like…

-It’s important to replace old patterns of behavior with introducing new habits and patterns.
+It’s important to replace old patterns of behavior by introducing new habits and patterns.
 That means you also have permission to do what you want when you want.
 Create a new schedule and watch those period TV shows you liked so much but didn’t get to see on the weekends.
 Don’t adhere to old schedules or activities, create new ones.
 Instead of going to the lake on Saturdays, take a day trip to new locales in your area.

 #4.
 Build in new sources of support.

 Look for places and people who support you and your quest to begin anew.
-This can be anyone from friends you go out with to finding a therapist, a singles group, or a trainer to help you create a personalized work out.
+This can be anyone from friends you go out with to finding a therapist, a singles group, or a trainer to help you create a personalized workout.
 Think about professional help too.

 This can be a financial adviser, a better attorney, or even a feng shui consultant who can help you clear your space of old energies and re-energize your home.
 Bodywork like massage, network chiropractic (a specialized form of chiropractic that releases old traumas), BodyTalk or Reiki can also be helpful.
 Activate the northwest corner of your home with something metallic or with crystals and gems to bring those sources of support into your life!